• Home

 Excerpt:

 My Zen name was Bopnim.
 Sunim said it meant something about forests and strength.
-Mostly I think that’s bullshit — I couldn’t even find it on Google Translate.
-But at the temple, I was Bopnim, a monk in training, not a disaster.
-I hid myself there as a kind of self‑imposed imprisonment, a place where I could limit my own self‑destruction.
-I was the perfect Zen monk — confused, earnest, and always going the wrong way.
+Mostly I think that’s bullshit.
+I can’t even find it on Google Translate.
+But at the temple, I was Bopnim.
+A monk in training.
+Not a disaster.
+I hid myself in the temple as a means of imprisonment.
+I could limit my self-destruction.
+I didn’t need guns or rope or nuclear weapons.
+I was a nuclear weapon.
+But at the temple, I was Bopnim.
+Devout.
+Robed in grey.
+A teacher with training wheels.

 A personal essay about discipline, neurodivergence, and the quiet humiliations that shape us.
 I write about the years I spent in a Buddhist seminary, and the rituals I couldn’t remember.